GibzB/THM-Captured-Rooms/README.md

 46. Linux Server Forensics { Apache Log Analysis I }
 47. Linux PrivEsc { Passwords & Keys - Config Files }
 48. Vulnerabilities 101 { Introduction to Vulnerabilities }
+49. HTTP in detail { Requests And Responses }
-49. Kubernetes for Everyone { }
+50. Kubernetes for Everyone { }
-50. What is Networking?
+51. What is Networking?